On the Edge (2020 film): Production

 Stasya Miloslavskaya shared in an interview that the Olympic champion Yana Egorian had chosen the prototype for her character.

 Famous personalities of Russia starred in the film On the Edge: the Minister of Sports of the Russian Federation and the world champion in fencing on epee Pavel Kolobkov, the Russian sportswoman and TV presenter Mariya Kiselyova.

 Filming

 Principal photography took place in Moscow, Russia and France.
 Competitions were filmed at the Dynamo Sports Palace in Moscow, international tournaments were filmed at locations in France.
 In the filming, Pavel Kolobkov also took part in a cameo.

 Release

-On the Edge was shown at the cinemas in the Russian Federation by Central Partnership on November 26, 2020.
+On the Edge was shown at the cinemas in Russia by Central Partnership on November 26, 2020.